YOUR SPIRITUAL SERVICE (Part 2)

 14 What does it profit, my brethren, if someone says he has faith but does not have works?
 Can faith save him?

 15 If a brother or sister is naked and destitute of daily food,

 16 and one of you says to them, “Depart in peace, be warmed and filled,” but you do not give them the things which are needed for the body, what does it profit?

-Having become saved by faith in the Lord Jesus Christ, it is expected of you to gladly love, obey, worship and serve the Lord, not merely as a religious obligation or as a means of earning God’s love, acceptance, favour or blessing, but as a loving, grateful or thankful response to Him for His pure, selfless and unconditional love towards you.
+Having become saved by faith in the Lord Jesus Christ, it is expected of you to gladly love, obey, worship, and serve the Lord, not merely as a religious obligation or as a means of earning God’s love, acceptance, favor, or blessing, but as a loving, grateful or thankful response to Him for His pure, selfless and unconditional love towards you.

 1 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 (NKJV).

-First, a spiritual or reasonable service to God is voluntary:
+First, spiritual or reasonable service to God is voluntary:

-Having being bought with a great price, the precious blood of Christ, you don’t legally belong anymore to yourself, but to Jesus Christ alone who bought you with His precious blood.
+Having been bought with a great price, the precious blood of Christ, you don’t legally belong anymore to yourself, but to Jesus Christ alone who bought you with His precious blood.